Tensor-train methods for sequential state and parameter learning in state-space models: Introduction

 An emerging trend is the development of transport map methods that overcome the particle degeneracy by transforming the forecast particles into equally weighted particles following the filtering density.
-The ensemble transform filter \citep{reich2013nonparametric} maps the particles by solving a discrete optimal transport problem, in which the transformation is guided by one step of importance sampling for sketching the updated filtering density.
-The coupling technique of \cite{spantini2022coupling} generalizes the ensemble Kalman filter beyond the Gaussian assumption, in which the mapping of particles is achieved via conditional transforms---trained by solving optimization problems---rather than importance sampling.
-The implicit sampling method \citep{chorin2009implicit,morzfeld2012random} defines implicit transport maps from some reference densities, e.g., a standard Gaussian, to a particular approximation of the filtering density.
-Methods based on neural networks are also considered.
-For example, \cite{gottwald2021combining} build random feature maps on delayed coordinates to accelerate filtering, and \cite{hoang2021machine} approximate conditional mean filters using artificial neural networks.
+The ensemble transform filter \citep{reich2013nonparametric} builds such transformations via a discrete optimal transport problem.
+The coupling technique of \cite{spantini2022coupling} relaxes the Gaussian assumption of the ensemble Kalman filter by building conditional Knothe--Rosenblatt (KR) rearrangements \citep{knothe1957contributions,rosenblatt1952remarks}.
+The implicit sampling method \citep{chorin2009implicit,morzfeld2012random} couples a reference density, e.g., a standard Gaussian, to a particular approximation of the filtering density via implicit maps.
+Methods based on neural networks are also developed.
+For example, \cite{gottwald2021combining} build random feature maps on delayed coordinates to accelerate filtering, and \cite{hoang2021machine} approximate conditional mean filters using neural networks.

-With known parameter $ \bth $, the smoothing problem aiming at $(\bX_k |\bTh = \bth, \bY_{1:t} = \by{}_{1:t})$ for $ k < t $ can be solved by the forward-backward smoother \citep{godsill2004monte}, which reweighs and resamples particles drawn from $(\bX_t |\bTh = \bth, \bY_{1:t} = \by{}_{1:t})$---i.e., solutions to the filtering problem---backward from $ \bX_t $ to $ \bX_k $.
-More advanced methods such as the generalized two-filter smoothing---e.g., \cite{bresler1986two,briers2010smoothing} and \cite{fearnhead2010sequential}---are also developed.
-Those methods run a backward particle filter with carefully chosen proposal distributions to generate entire (weighted) state paths.
-Certain state-space models have a "forgetting" nature in the sense that the current state $\bx_t$ has negligible impact on data observed after $t+\Delta$ for some lag $\Delta > 0$.
-In this case, one can also apply the fixed-lag strategy \citep{kitagawa2001monte, olsson2008sequential} to approximate the target smoothing density using $ p(\bx_k|\bth,\by_{k+\Delta})$.
-However, estimating a suitable lag $\Delta$ can be an art.